 Other Alternatives to Revit and AutoCAD

-There are several alternatives to Revit and AutoCAD on the market including SketchUp™, DataCAD®, and Vectorworks®.
+There are several alternatives to Revit and AutoCAD on the market, including SketchUp™, DataCAD®, and Vectorworks®.
 In all three software examples, users can create 2D drawings and 3D models—making the three packages ideal for general CAD use as well as architectural MEP design.
-There are free CAD programs available for use including FreeCAD® and TinkerCAD®.
-While the alternatives named here aren’t as advanced in their capability as Revit and AutoCAD, they are still sound substitutes.
+There are free CAD programs available, including FreeCAD® and TinkerCAD®.
+While the alternatives listed here aren’t as advanced as Revit and AutoCAD, they are still sound substitutes.

 Summary